top of page

 Easy Access to Sylvia Park

-Just head to Waitemata (Britomart) Station and it’s a short walk from there.
+Sylvia Park is easily reachable by train from Auckland CBD.
+Just head to Waitemata (Britomart) Station, and it’s a short walk from there.

 bottom of page